 One helpful method in deciding which gaming elements would work with your audience is by looking at the Bartle player types.
 There are four different player types; achievers, explorers, socializers and killers, each motivated by a different incentive for playing.

-Achievers all eyes are on the prize!
+All eyes are on the prize!
 They want to gain points or get to the next level.
 They like proof of success: points, possessions, or prizes.
 They want rewards and prestige with or without advancement in gameplay.

 - Include a mechanism where scores or skills can be shown off.